jnidzwetzki/bboxdb/docs/_posts/2016-12-13-changelog.md

 - Bugfix: Local tuple store configuration is written in tuple store split
 - Bugfix: Deleted tuples are also redistributed
 - Bugfix: Don't include null memtable in getAllTupleStorages to prevent NPEs
-- Bugfix: The routing list is recalculated on package resubmission
+- Bugfix: The routing list is recalculated on package re-submission
 - Bugfix: Track sequence number usage and prevent duplicate use
 - Bugfix: Fixed handling of null tuples in SpatialIndexReader